- /etc/syslog.conf

 depending on the Linux distribution.
 Those default mappings can however change

-value of a message is based on the message Facility
+The Priority value of a message is based on the message Facility and

-level: Priority = Facility * 8 + Severity
+Severity level: Priority = Facility * 8 + Severity.
+Priority values thus

 messages in log files on disk.